 However, there are several limitations.
 First, although one fifth of the target population participated in the survey, male gender and racial and minority ethnic groups were under-represented.
 We derived weights to account for differences between sample and population, but these cannot make up for the missing experiences from smaller, intersectional groups that are present in very small numbers.
 Small numbers from minority ethnic groups also prevented us from assessing associations with class assignment.
 Second, occupational studies have been shown to report higher levels of psychological stress, compared to population studies [34].
 Our study captures a single occupational cohort at a large London university, which may not reflect patterns in other workplaces.
 Respondents had more years of education and higher socioeconomic position compared to the general population.
 There will also be a healthy worker effect [35] since employees and PGR students are, by definition, well enough to work.
 Third, while the GAD-7 and PHQ-9 questionnaires are widely used and have been validated for the general population [17,18], studies validating these scales for use in a global pandemic are yet to be published.
 During extremely adverse events such as pandemic and lockdown, it is not known how questionnaire scores relate to clinical disorder.
 Fourth, we lacked information on mental health among staff and PGR students from before the pandemic and cannot say how the observed trends or differences compare to previous years.
 Recent studies have shown mental health reporting during the pandemic to differ markedly from the pre-pandemic period [36].
 It is also important to stress that we identified variables associated with mental health during a pandemic, rather than specific causal effects of COVID-19 on mental health.
 Many of the observed risk factors are likely to have existed in 2019 and earlier [5].
+Fifth, and relatedly, although we described patterns of mental health in relation to wider contextual factors such as lockdown or rising cases, we did not test these relationships empirically.
+We cannot ascribe variations in mental health to contextual factors that were not included in our analyses.
+Participants may have experienced improving symptoms alongside easing of lockdown or declining cases, but this improvement could be attributable to any number of contemporaneous, unmeasured variables.
+For example, seasonal changes in mood may have contributed to the trends observed during November 2020 to January 2021.

+Sixth, a smaller number of PGR students (n=18) reported that they were no longer studying at King’s College London during the fieldwork period.
+A further six reported leaving King’s in the final weeks of the study.
+While completing or leaving a PGR programme may have consequences for mental health, this is likely to have had little impact on our findings.
+In part, because of the small number of students involved, but also because students tended to complete their studies towards the end of the fieldwork period.
+Since mental health was assessed fortnightly, most information collected from these students will correspond to the period when they were actively studying.

 Conclusions

 Our findings highlight differing individual responses to the pandemic and underscore the need to consider individual circumstances when assessing and treating mental health.
 Aggregate trends in anxiety and depression can easily hide greater variation, and symptom severity, experienced by subgroups.
 As university campuses resume in-person activities it will be important to ensure vulnerable groups are adequately supported.
 This includes those likely to experience worsening mental health with easing restrictions as well as those with identified risk factors, such as having young children at home, other caring roles, a history of mental illness, or those who are shielding.